 Don’t Install a WordPress Plugin Without Consulting a Professional

 We get it: the temptation to install plugins is real.
-They are, after all, just a few clicks away within the dashboard.
+They are, after all, just a few clicks away.

 Because of this, web designers should encourage clients to perform a quick consultation before installing a plugin.
 Offer to take a look and review the particulars.
 This single step could prevent a nightmare scenario with regards to security and site stability.

-There are a number of benefits.
+There are several benefits.
 First, this keeps you in the loop as to what’s going on with the site.
-In addition, it gives you the opportunity to point clients in the direction of good, reputable plugins.
+In addition, it allows you to point clients in the direction of good, reputable plugins.
 Not to mention that this trains clients to think before they click.
 That benefits everyone.

 Create New User Accounts, Rather Than Sharing a Single One